How to understand that Jesus is God,

 [Isaiah 9:6]

 Those verses above were written six or seven hundred years before Jesus was born.
-Other verses proclaimed that: he would bring good news, peace and proclaim salvation to the whole world; he would be rejected, despised, scorned and betrayed in his own day, and amazingly how he would die.
+Other verses tell us that: he would bring good news, peace and ‘proclaim salvation’ to the whole world; he would be rejected, despised, scorned and betrayed in his own day, and amazingly how he would die.

 I am poured out like water,